speckerf/world-reforestation-monitor/README.md

 ## Python Package

+The annual precomputed S2BIOPHYS maps should represent near-peak greeness vegetation conditions for _natural_ vegetation (determined at S2 tile level).
+Consequently, they should not be used to analyze areas with cultivated crops or harvests during this period: Use the below package for user-defined temporal periods or intervals.

 ### gee-biophys
 The [`gee-biophys`](https://pypi.org/project/gee-biophys/) Python package enables users to generate custom spatiotemporal composites of vegetation biophysical properties.
 It implements both S2BIOPHYS and SL2P algorithms, allowing users to define time intervals, spatial extents, and resolution through a simple configuration file.